 This nutty green comes in many different varieties — curly, purple, dinosaur and more.
 Whichever kind you choose, it is very high in beta carotene, vitamins K and C, calcium and various possible cancer-fighting agents.
 Steam it, fry it or better yet, eat it raw to maintain the highest nutritional value possible.

 Our two favorite ways to eat kale are in a Caesar Salad and in a Smoothie.
 To make the smoothie, combine raw kale, an apple, parsley, apple cider, lemon juice and freshly grated ginger in a blender and puree until smooth.
 To make a Kale Caesar, try this Food Network Kitchens recipe.

 See more kale recipes.

-There are too many ways to eat it to list so check out over 100 broccoli recipes using this green from the cabbage family.
+There are too many ways to eat it to list, so check out over 100 broccoli recipes using this green from the cabbage family.
 You're sure to find many that appeal to you!

 How convenient that possibly one of the most beneficial greens you could eat is also a weed and grows in excess all over the world?
 These greens — and yes, we are talking about the same ones attached to the little yellow flowers and round poufy seed balls — are bitter when eaten raw, but if sautéed with just a few ingredients for a few minutes, are delicious and full of all kinds of nutrients.
-Dandelion greens are high in vitamins including A, C, K, E, and also contains iron, thiamine, beta-carotene and more.
+Dandelion greens are high in vitamins including A, C, K, E, and also contain iron, thiamine, beta-carotene and more.
 See what we mean?
 This is one powerful green!

 We like dandelion greens in soup, with steaks, on sandwiches — you name it.
 Here are some recipes we love.